kfauquher/React-Calculator/README.md

 -Handler() takes an argument (arg) which is either C or ENTER.

 -If argument is C, then findvalue() will just return the value stored in res; otherwise, it'll call setResult with argument as its new value and store the result in setResult.

+-There is a buttons element which maps each button on the screen to its corresponding handler function and its associated value.